 While camped at Srinagar in Uttarakhand, Gurudev instructed me to drive his boss, Pratap Singh ji, to Dehradun.
 We were to visit Pratap Singh ji’s sister-in-law, who was critically ill.
 On meeting her, I decided to get her a kada but could not locate a jeweller to make it.
 Then I decided to take her photograph to Gurudev so that she could be treated.
 When I arrived in Gurgaon, the mahaguru had returned from Srinagar but was in paath.
 All attempts to meet with him for nearly three days were in vain.
 Finally, unable to wait any longer, I took the lady’s photograph and slid it under the door of his room.
 Seeing that, he opened the door inquiring whose photograph it was.
 When I told him, he said, “She died last night”.
 I was shaken.
 He was visibly upset.
 He told me he had sent me on a mission to help her and asked why I hadn’t thought of giving her my kada to save her life?
 If I had made her wear my kada, I would have automatically linked her to the guru’s protective grace.

 FOOD, LIQUIDS & CLOTHES

-Gurudev was careful about eating food cooked by someone.
-While being prepared, food can be affected by the cook’s thoughts and mental disposition and by the aura transmitted through his/her eyes.
+Gurudev was careful about eating food cooked by others.
+While being prepared, food can be affected by the cook’s thoughts, mental disposition, and the aura transmitted through the eyes.
 A negative aura not only infects the food but also disturbs its consumer.
 White-coloured foods get infected easily.
 Therefore, it is prudent to change the colour of the food before consuming it.
 For example, milk can be tinted with turmeric, yoghurt flavoured with cinnamon, etc.

 YOUR AURA & YOU